RMCrean/dsw-appendix/content/dmp-guide/answer-questions.md

 * Directly under the navigation bar is a **feature bar** with:
   * `View` show or hide tags, phases, and/or authors under questions
+  * `Comments` show or hide comments
   * `TODOs` show questions in need for actions
   * `Version history` browse history
   * `Zen mode` show or hide left menu and navigation bar

-  *Note: This guide will only go through the TODO functionality, for a guide on the other features please see [Useful tips and tricks](/dmp-guide/useful-tricks)*
+  *Note: This guide will only go through the TODO and Comment functionalities, for a guide on the other features please see [Useful tips and tricks](/dmp-guide/useful-tricks)*

 <img class="img-fluid" src="/img/dmp-guide/menu-navigation.jpg" alt="menu-navigation_image">